Stairlifts 101 – Considerations for Purchasing a Stairlift

 Stairlift Safety Features

-Safety-wise, all straight indoor stairlifts sold in the US are pretty much equal.
-This is because all stairlifts sold in the US are required to be compliant with Title 21, Sec.
+Safety-wise, all straight indoor stairlifts sold as new in the US must comply with Title 21, Sec.
 890.5150 of the US Federal Regulations Code for stairlifts.
-This includes that the lift has a three-prone electrical grounding plug, passenger seat belts, a maximum operational speed (30 ft./minute), overspeed governor (for stopping the lift in the event of a drive failure), chair locking feature at the top of the stairs and sensory detecting systems for stopping travel should the lift strike anything in its path while in either ascent or descent mode.
+This includes that the lift has a three-prone electrical grounding plug, passenger seat belts, a maximum operational speed (30 ft./minute), overspeed governor (for stopping the lift in the event of a drive failure), chair locking feature at the top of the stairs and sensory detecting systems for stopping the lift should it strike anything in its path while in a descending mode.

 Made in the USA?